eesast/AIchallenge2/logic/design.md

 `angle`:for rectangle, it means included angles in the right

+`block_view`: means whether an object will block player's view

 #### method

 `is_intersecting`: given two end points of a segment and judge if this segment will intersect the object